dloubach/ice40-opensource-toolchain/README.md

 make build
 make prog_flash
 ```
 Hopefully, the orange LED in the iCESugar-nano should blink.
+The `prog_flash` option copies the `.bin` file to the `iCELink` folder in the the USB-based mass storage device created once the iCESugar-nano is pluged in the computer.

 ## RISC-V toolchain